amirahnasihah/backend-development/03-familiarity-with-express/node-crud-api-v2/notes/README.md

 9. Then, we have to respond back is *status codes*.
 10. `const statusCode = res.statusCode ? res.statusCode : 500;`: I access to respond and then I get status code. if you get a status that code, just show the status code but, if we don't get a stateus code just show 500 as a status code. `res.status(statusCode);`

-> everytime changed ENV, have to run again the server
+> everytime ENV changed, have to run again the server

 ## Express Async Handler